What were you like as a teen?

 Worst comedy advice you ever got?

-How has being funny helped you in your life?
+How has being funny helped you in your life, either recently or when you were younger?

-What specific things do you think a novice comic should do to shape their voice?
+What specific things can a young comic or comedy writer do to shape their voice?

 Was there one person who inspired you to go into comedy?